 Optical Connections Webinar Series 2021

 Optical Connections is pleased to announce our brand new webinar series for 2021.
-Developed in conjunction with the Market Focus Committee the webinar program kicked off on 31st March with a live session covering the hot topic of 5G.
+Developed in conjunction with the Market Focus Committee the webinar program continues with a live session ‘Managing the fibre network’ taking place on 15th July.

-Following the success of Optical Connections’ first webinar Close to the Edge: Fibre for any-haul in 5G access networks, we are pleased to announce topics for the next two sessions in the series.
-Replacing the copper backbone will take place online on 19th May and Managing the fibre network will be held on 15th July.
+Following the success of Optical Connections’ first webinar Close to the Edge: Fibre for any-haul in 5G access networks, we are pleased to announce topics for the next session in the series.
+Managing the fibre network will be held on 15th July.
 Register your interest in attending below.

 The 2021 webinar series features sessions including: